info@singaporecompanyincorporation.sg

 These include:

-• Bank Accounts – All banks accounts used for the sole-proprietorship need to be closed within three months and a new bank account(s) under the private limited company need to be opened.
+• Bank Accounts – All bank accounts used for the sole-proprietorship need to be closed within three months and a new bank account(s) under the private limited company needs to be opened.
 All cheques and bank transfers need to be made in favour of the private limited company henceforth.

 • Contracts / Service Agreements/ Leases – The contracts/service agreements/leases signed under the sole proprietorship business will have to be novated or even re-signed under the new entity.